onurkarakus/DijitalBanking/README.md

 SHA512 for password encryption.

-User XUnit for testing methods
+Use XUnit for testing methods

 Saga - Events/Choreography pattern is used for communication of microservices.